Jim Duggan: Various appearances (2007–2009)

 At New Year's Revolution, Duggan teamed with Super Crazy in a tag team turmoil match to determine the number one contenders to the World Tag Team Championship, in a losing effort.
 On the January 15 edition of Raw, Duggan was dragged out by Rated-RKO (Edge and Randy Orton) and was beaten to a pulp.
 Edge and Orton feared Duggan would help out Shawn Michaels in a handicap match and wanted to set an example for anyone else backstage that wished to do the same.
 On the March 5 edition of Raw, he faced Chris Masters in a Masterlock Challenge, but was unable to break the hold.

 After months of wrestling on Heat, Duggan returned to Raw in July, teaming up with The Sandman and feuding with Carlito and William Regal.
-This team was short lived as Duggan soon returned to Heat and Sandman was soon released from his contract with WWE.
-On the August 6 edition of Raw, Duggan was a contestant in the WWE Dating Game, a parody of The Dating Game.
-However, Duggan lost when Maria chose Ron Simmons.
+The team ended when Duggan soon returned to Heat and Sandman was released.
+On the August 6 edition of Raw, he played The WWE Dating Game, a parody of The Dating Game, losing when Maria Kanellis chose Ron Simmons.

 On December 31, he lost a 2008 Royal Rumble qualifying match to the returning Umaga.
 After that, he began primarily appearing on Heat once again, defeating locals and teaming with Super Crazy.
 On the March 17 episode of Raw, he participated in a 17-on-2 handicap elimination tag team match as part of the 17 members of the Raw roster against John Cena and Randy Orton.
 After Cody Rhodes was eliminated, all the remaining Raw wrestlers attacked Cena and Orton, resulting in their disqualification.
 Duggan also took part in a 12-on-12 tag team preview match on the March 25 episode of ECW.
 He competed 24-man battle royal was held just before WrestleMania XXIV aired to determine the #1 contender for an ECW Championship match.
 The match was eventually won by Kane.